sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set1.md

-## What is CI-CD
+## What is CI-CD and diff between CI , CD and continious deployments?
-CI/CD stands for Continuous Integration and Continuous Deployment (or Continuous Delivery), and it is a set of practices and processes used in software development to automate and streamline the building, testing, and deployment of code changes.
-CI/CD is a crucial part of modern software development and DevOps practices, as it helps development teams deliver software more quickly, reliably, and efficiently.
+CI/CD stands for Continuous Integration and Continuous Delivery/Continuous Deployment.
+These are practices in software development that aim to improve the efficiency, quality, and speed of the software development and delivery process.

-Here's a breakdown of the key components of CI/CD:

-**Continuous Integration (CI)**:
+1. **Continuous Integration (CI):**
-Code Integration: Developers regularly merge their code changes into a shared repository (usually several times a day).
-Automated Builds: Whenever code changes are pushed, an automated build process is triggered to compile the code and generate executable artifacts.
-Automated Testing: Automated tests (unit tests, integration tests, etc.) are run against the newly built code to ensure that it doesn't introduce bugs or regressions.
-Immediate Feedback: Developers receive immediate feedback on whether their changes have broken existing functionality

-Continuous Deployment (CD):
-**Continuous Delivery**: After code passes automated tests in the CI stage, it is automatically deployed to a staging or pre-production environment, where it can be tested further.
+   - **Definition:** CI is the practice of frequently integrating code changes from multiple contributors into a shared repository.
+Each integration triggers an automated build and a set of tests to ensure that the new changes don't break the existing codebase.
+   - **Purpose:** The primary goal of CI is to detect and address integration issues early in the development process, promoting collaboration and reducing the time and effort required to find and fix bugs.

+2. **Continuous Delivery (CD):**
+   - **Definition:** CD is an extension of CI, and it refers to the practice of automatically delivering every code change that passes the automated testing phase to a staging or production environment.
+In a Continuous Delivery model, the software is always in a deployable state, but the actual deployment to production is still a manual process.
+   - **Purpose:** CD aims to make the release process reliable, repeatable, and low-risk.
+It allows development teams to deliver new features, enhancements, and bug fixes more rapidly.

+3. **Continuous Deployment (CD):**
-Continuous Deployment: In a more advanced setup, code that passes all tests in the CD stage is automatically deployed to production, making it available to end-users without manual intervention.
+   - **Definition:** Continuous Deployment is similar to Continuous Delivery, but with one key difference.
+In Continuous Deployment, every code change that passes automated testing is automatically deployed to the production environment without manual intervention.
+This means that once a feature or fix is deemed ready, it is automatically released to users.
+   - **Purpose:** The main goal of Continuous Deployment is to further reduce the time between writing code and making it available to end-users.
+It streamlines the release process and minimizes the potential for human error in the deployment phase.

+- **Continuous Integration (CI):** Integration of code changes and automated testing to detect issues early.

+- **Continuous Delivery (CD):** Automatically delivering code changes that pass automated testing to a staging or production environment, with manual approval for deployment.

+- **Continuous Deployment (CD):** Automatically deploying every code change that passes automated testing to the production environment without manual intervention.

 ## What is Jenkins
 Jenkins is an open-source automation server and continuous integration/continuous delivery (CI/CD) tool widely used in software development.
 It is used to automate various aspects of the software development process, including building, testing, and deploying applications.
 Jenkins provides a flexible and extensible platform for automating tasks related to code integration and delivery.